Nozipho Mxakato-Diseko

 Nozipho Mxakato-Diseko (1 November 1956) is a South African diplomat.
 She is currently the United Nations Ambassador for South Africa.
 For the Paris Agreement, Mxakato-Diseko was the leader of the G77 bloc during negotiations.

-Biography
+Early life and education

 Mxakato-Diseko was born in Johannesburg on 1 November 1956.
 She attended Somerville College, Oxford and has a doctorate in philosophy which she earned in 1991.

+Career

-She worked as a campaigner for the African National Congress (ANC) and also as an activist in Soweto for the ANC.
+Mxakato-Diseko worked as a campaigner for the African National Congress (ANC) and also as an activist in Soweto for the ANC.
 She also raised money for the British Defence and Aid Fund.

 Mxakato-Diseko began as a representative of South Africa at the International Atomic Energy Agency in the mid-1990s.
 She has been the South African negotiator since 2011.

+In 2024, Mxakato-Diseko was appointed by United Nations Secretary-General António Guterres to co-chair the Panel on Critical Energy Transition Minerals, alongside Ditte Juul Jørgensen.